stfc/cloud-azimuth-user-docs/docs/platforms/linux-workstation.md

 #### EESSI
 The [EESSI](http://www.eessi.io/docs/) suite of software is included in the Workstation appliance.
 EESSI includes a diverse collection of toolkits and modules for research computing purposes.

-To assess whether the EESSI suite is functioning correctly, you can run some of their demo environments avaliable in the EESSI demo [Github](https://github.com/EESSI/eessi-demo/tree/main) repository.
-You can clone the repository using the command below.
+The EESSI demo environments are available in the [EESSI demo Github repository](https://github.com/EESSI/eessi-demo), which can be cloned using the command below:

 ```git clone https://github.com/EESSI/eessi-demo.git```